rishiigupta04/rishiigupta04/README.md

 <div align="center">

- 🔭 I’m currently in the final year of my **Under-Grad degree.**
+🔭 I’m currently pursuing my M.Sc. in Data Science at NMIMS Mumbai, focusing on statistical modeling, machine learning, and real-world data analysis.

- 🌱 In the process of learning **NextJS and Backend Development**
+🌱 Currently deepening my skills in Machine Learning, with an emphasis on model development, evaluation, and practical deployment.

-💬 Experience in ReactJS and Full Stack Web Development.
-Tech - AI - Coding Enthusiast.
+💬 Skilled in Python, SQL, Machine Learning, and Data Visualization, with secondary experience in React.js, Next.js and Full Stack Web Development.

-⚡ A Random Fun fact: **There are more possible iterations of a game of chess than there are atoms in the Milky Way galaxy**
+⚡ Fun Fact: There are more possible iterations of a game of chess than there are atoms in the Milky Way galaxy.

  </div>